-Denys Makarov at Helmholtz-Zentrum Dresden-Rossendorf, in Germany, and his colleagues, have engineered a magnetosensitive electronic skin, or e-skin, with directional perception.
-The device can track the subtle motions of the human hand, and is so thin and flexible that is tangibly imperceptible.
+Denys Makarov at Helmholtz-Zentrum Dresden-Rossendorf, in Germany, and his colleagues have engineered a magnetosensitive electronic skin, or e-skin, with directional perception.
+The device can track the subtle motions of the human hand, and is so thin and flexible that it is tangibly imperceptible.

 The e-skin could be a substitute for the bulky, often motion-restraining gloves of virtual reality environments, the researchers say.
 It could also enable a user to interact, using mere gestures, with everyday objects in the physical world and in augmented reality applications.

 Makarov and his Ph.D. student Gilbert Santiago Cañón Bermúdez say that in addition to gaming, they envision applying the technology to software design, business, physical therapy, and security.

 “Imagine that you want to press a button that is located in a restricted environment that you can’t touch.
 You would have to use some touchless means of interacting with this button,” says Makarov.
 “A combination of magnetic field sensors and permanent magnets can do this job.”

 When placed on a user’s hand, the e-skin tracks its position and turning motion in relation to the angle of an external magnetic field.
 The information is sent to a computer where the motions are digitally reconstructed and translated into a function or command.